 I have made these for so many of my kids’ birthdays and will keep updating as I publish the posts!
 It is one of our go to birthday cakes now.

-And check out my Rainbow Brownie Ice Cream Sandwiches!!
-A brownie that is easy to bite straight from the freezer and would make an awesome crust for a Homemade Ice Cream Cake.
+And check out my Rainbow Brownie Ice Cream Sandwiches with a brownie that is easy to bite straight from the freezer, and my Chocolate Chip Cookie Ice Cream Sandwiches, made with a chocolate chip pan cookie!

 My Aunt’s famous Grasshopper Pie made with mint chocolate chip ice cream is our annual St. Patrick’s Day Dessert